iKilledAppl3/ikilledappl3.github.io/13HUDCodeFiasco.md

 "VolHUD" that was also being worked on because someone tagged me in it saying it was a copy of \#Rishima but come to find out after I leave Twitter for like two or so weeks it was "stolen" from 13HUD.
-Now, I don't agree that someone copied the code word for word and then claimed to code it but, if anyone wants to be technincal I created \#Rishima first BEFORE any of these tweaks were announced.
-And if you want to be even more technical we all are just calling on "Apple's on methods".
+Now, I don't agree with someone who copies code word for word and then claims to code it but, if anyone wants to be technincal I created \#Rishima first BEFORE any of these tweaks were announced.
+And if you want to be even more technical we all are just calling on "Apple's own methods".
 Look I have no beef with either dev.
 But, this is the reason why I left Twitter, people are just too toxic on the platform anymore.
 I also have decided to remove all volume hud code that I wrote for Rishima and make